 Here at Verner Wheelock Associates, as members of the National Skills Academy for Food and Drink, we have helped to redress this imbalance by providing training through the UK Commission for Employment and Skills’ Women and Work initiative, with great success.
 In the past 3-4 months we have trained 13 women under the scheme, all of whom have passed with flying colours.
 Around 30 more are due to attend training with VWA prior to the deadline of 31st March 2013.

 The Women and Work project provides training grants to women from food manufacturing companies of any size in order to improve their skills and future prospects.
-VWA delegates benefiting from the funding hail from multinationals to smaller companies and even sole practitioners and have been able to complete advanced level courses in HACCP, Food Safety, Auditing Skills and Nutrition.
+VWA delegates benefiting from the funding hail from multinationals to smaller companies and even sole practitioners and have been able to complete advanced level courses in HACCP, Food Safety and Auditing Skills.
 Companies who have successfully applied for the funding include Axgro, Bettys & Taylors, Bolling Coffee, Hill Biscuits, Jacksons Bakery, Odling Brothers Butchers, Pinneys of Scotland, Senoble, Strawsons, Tangerine Confectionery and Zeina Foods.

 The funding of up to £800 per person, available through the National Skills Academy for Food and Drink (NSAFD), has helped several women to acquire skills and qualifications that they might otherwise have been unable to achieve.
 A good example is Kate Pusey, who was recently awarded a Distinction in her Lead Auditor course, with an examination result of 99%.